 A teaching approach that encourages students to conduct research and remain lifelong learners.

-The BFI is a French exam (grade 12) with an international option.
-The International Baccalaureate Diploma (IB), on the other hand, is a fully international examination.
+The OIB (Option Internationale du Baccalauréat) is a French examination with an international option.
+The International Baccalaureate Diploma (IB) is a fully international examination, recognised in over 90 countries.
 At International School 33 in Bordeaux, students prepare for the bilingual version of the IB diploma.

-The IB diploma is offered in over 150 countries and recognized by higher education institutions in nearly 90 countries, including prestigious universities in the USA, UK, Canada and several European countries.
-Many universities in the US also grant IB diploma equivalencies, allowing IB graduates to enter directly into their second year.
+The IB diploma is offered in over 150 countries and recognized by higher education institutions in nearly 90 countries, including prestigious universities in the USA (Harvard, Yale, Stanford), the UK, Canada and Europe.
+Many American universities grant equivalences allowing IB graduates to enter directly into their second year.

 The International Baccalaureate programmes are rigorous.
 They require real commitment, but they are also stimulating and motivating.
-Students who take part develop academic, personal and organisational skills that prepare them particularly well for higher education.
+Students develop academic, personal and organisational skills that prepare them particularly well for higher education.

 Find out how the International Baccalaureate can open the doors to an exceptional future for your child.